Medically reviewed by Amy Gorin, MS, RDN

 I've been a plant-based eater for more than half of my life.
 And often, people ask me how I get my protein.
 Well, it's not as complicated as it may seem.

 These days, lots and lots of plant proteins exist, from whole-food options like edamame and hemp seeds to plant-based hamburgers.
 The best part?
 Many plant proteins are often pretty darn cheap and provide you with other essential nutrients, too.
+I'm going to be talking about the best plant-based protein foods in this blog post.

 From the looks of it, 2020 might just be the year of the plant-based diet.
 More and more eaters are swapping their turkey burgers for veggie alternatives, opting to extend Meatless Monday throughout the week and making plants the spotlight of most meals.
 This is music to the ears of a plant-forward dietitian like me!